bpogroup/simpn/README.rst

 Second, the function does not return the `resource`, but returns a `SimToken` containing the resource.
 That is because in simulation, values have a time from which they are available.
 A value with a time is called a *token*.
 This represents that the value is only available at, or after, the specified time.
-In this case, the resource value is made available after 0.75.
+In this case, the resource value is made available after a delay of 0.75.
 You can consider this the time it takes the resource to process the customer.
-Since it takes 0.75 to process a customer, the resource is only made available again after 0.75.
+Since it takes 0.75 to process a customer, the resource is only made available again after a delay of 0.75.
 In the meantime no new `process` events can happen, because a value from `resources`, which is needed as input for such an event, is not available.

 Putting it all together